nordic-rse/nordic-rse.github.io/content/events/seminar-series/_index.md

 I end the talk by opening for discussion.
 Is this a good approach?
 Can we improve upon it?

-If you would like to code along in a preprepared CSC environment during the talk, email username frrobert in the domain student.jyu.fi at least 24 hours before the talk with a CSC username if possible (e.g if you are at a Finnish university) or from an institutional (ideally university) email.

----

-## Past seminars

-We will publish past seminar topics and their recordings here as soon as they are available.

 #### October 2021: I/O profiling and optimization.
 - Speaker: Simo Tuomisto, [Aalto Scientific